RC258/McALasso/README.md

 ## McALasso
 This project is established; any real Markov sequence (where  0 < states ≤ 9) can be imported for experimentation.

+## Lasso-based penalized likelihood estimation method
+This project provides an optimization model for Markov model which integrates Lasso and constrained programming techniques.
+Additionally, it features data simulation for a 3-state Markov chain and cross-validation visualization.

 # Remarks
 - The imported sequences should be displayed with finite integer numbers, \[0,9\].
 - The default set of regularization parameters $\Lambda$ is \[0.1, 1\], with a step of 0.1.
 This can be manually changed to obtain more precise values or to enhance computation speed.